 For some, Corfe Castle will forever be associated with dark deeds, miraculous events and the murder of a king who became a saint.

-The West Bailey contains the earliest surviving building in the castle, the Norman Old Hall, which is thought to occupy the site of an even older Saxon hall, and it is here the drama is said to have unfolded on 18 March 978.
+The West Bailey contains the earliest surviving building in the castle, the Norman Old Hall, thought to occupy the site of an even older Saxon hall, and it is here the drama is said to have unfolded on 18 March 978.